Jiah Khan

-On 3 June 2013, she was found hanging from a ceiling fan in her bedroom of her family's residence in Juhu, Mumbai.
-Deemed a suicide in 2013, and re-confirmed as a suicide in 2016 following an extensive investigation by the Central Bureau of Investigation (CBI) and a hearing at the Bombay High Court, Khan's mother continued to claim that Khan had been murdered by her boyfriend, actor Sooraj Pancholi, leading the prosecution to make a failed attempt to lay charges of murder and sexual assault in 2017.
-On 31 January 2018, nearly five years after her death, a court in Mumbai charged Pancholi with abetting Khan's suicide.
-The case has not yet been settled.
+On 3 June 2013, she was found hanging from a ceiling fan in the bedroom of her family residence in Juhu, Mumbai.
+The Central Bureau of Investigation (CBI) conducted an investigation and heard her story at the Bombay High Court which concluded her death as suicide.
+However, Khan's mother continued to claim that Khan had been murdered by her boyfriend, actor Sooraj Pancholi, leading the prosecution to make a failed attempt to lay charges of murder and sexual assault in 2017.
+In 2018, a court in Mumbai charged Pancholi with abetting.

 Early life

-Nafisa Khan was born on 20 February 1988 in New York City, United States, to Ali Rizvi Khan, an Indian American businessman, and Rabiya Amin, a Hindi film actress in the 1980s from Agra, Uttar Pradesh.
+Nafisa Khan was born on 20 February 1988 in New York City, United States, to Ali Rizvi Khan, an American businessman, and Rabiya Amin, a Hindi film actress in the 1980s from Agra, Uttar Pradesh.
 Her father left the family when she was 2 years old.
-Describing her father's absence she said "A man who left his daughter when she was two, should be hanged in public".
 She has two younger sisters Kavita and Karishma.
 Her paternal aunts are Pakistani actresses Hina Rizvi, Sangeeta (Parveen Rizvi) and Kaveeta (Nasreen Rizvi).

-Khan grew up in London where she completed her Edexcel O level and A level with five As, before moving to Mumbai to pursue a career in Bollywood.
+Khan grew up in London where she completed her GCSEs and A levels, before moving to Mumbai to pursue a career in Bollywood.
 She was inspired to enter Bollywood after watching Ram Gopal Verma's former protege Urmila Matondkar's movie Rangeela at the age of six.

 Khan studied at the Lee Strasberg Theatre and Film Institute in Manhattan, and she quit upon receiving a movie offer.
 She learned various dance forms, including belly dancing, kathak, lambada, jazz, samba and reggae.